schesnowitz/dog_walker/README.md

 # DogWalker

 Steve Chesnowitz is back with another great Gem!
-From the creator of "Dish Washer" comes another awesome Gem to make your life easier.
+From the creator of "Hair Cutter" comes another awesome Gem to make your life easier.
 Created using the latest AI and GPS tracking, Dog Walker is ready to walk.

 ## Installation